MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

         f.machineid, fm.name, mg.managementtype, mg.maxmanagedmachinecount, fm.lastheartbeatdate, fm.sessioncapacity, fm.overcapacitysince
     ORDER BY
         capacity_status DESC, fm.lastheartbeatdate DESC;
 ```

 ### Governance-related query examples for desktop flows

 #### Find scripts that include plain text passwords in connections

-This query finds all desktop flows that use (OLEDB) DB connection strings that have been configured to use a plaintext password.
+This query finds all desktop flows that use (OLEDB) database connection strings that are configured to use a plaintext password.

 ```sql
     SELECT